Towards a Unified Theory for Semiparametric Data Fusion with Individual-Level Data: The inferential problem and fused-data framework

-In this fused-data model, any ideal data parameter will be identified by the observed data law $P$ because the joint ideal data law $Q$ is identified by the observed data law.
-We characterize the implications for inference of this fact for the fused-data model in this example in part \ref{item:prop:example-ifs1} of \autoref{prop:example-ifs} in \autoref{appendix:additional-derivations}. \end{example}
+By viewing $S$ as a missingness indicator for $Y$ instead of a source indicator, this fused-data framework is closely related to assuming that $Y$ is missing not at random, but that we have access to a so-called shadow variable $V$ for $Y$ \citep{dhaultfoeuille_new_2010, wang_instrumental_2014, miao_identification_2018, li_non-parametric_2023, wang_identification_2024, park_single_2024}.
+The distinction between the two frameworks lies in the target distribution; in data fusion, this distribution is the distribution of $(X, Y)$ among individuals where $Y$ is missing.
+In shadow variables, the target distribution is the distribution of $(X, Y)$ had $Y$ always been observed.
+Despite the differences, the theory in this paper applies with slight modification to shadow variables analysis.
+In \cref{app-subsec:shadow-variables} we discuss the relationship in detail and expand this example to accommodate the subtleties arising when $V$ and $Y$ are non-binary. \end{example}

-\begin{example}[Two-Sample Instrumental Variables Under a Linear Structural Equation Model] Let $W=\left( L,X,Y\right) $ where $L,X$ and $Y$ are scalar random variables.
-Suppose the law $Q_{0}$ of $W$ belongs to the collection $ \mathcal{Q}$ of distributions $Q$ satisfying: (i) $X$ and $L$ and correlated under $Q$ and, (ii) there exist unique scalars $\alpha (Q)$ and $\psi (Q)$ solving
+\begin{example}[Two-Sample instrumental variables under a linear structural equation model] Let $W=\left( L,X,Y\right) $ where $L,X$ and $Y$ are scalar random variables.
+Suppose the law $Q_{0}$ of $W$ belongs to the collection $ \mathcal{Q}$ of distributions $Q$ satisfying: (i) $X$ and $L$ and correlated under $Q$ and, (ii) neither $Y$ nor $X$ is a deterministic function of the other (iii) there exist unique scalars $\alpha (Q)$ and $\psi (Q)$ solving

-In causal inference, the constraint $\left( \ref{a1}\right) $ arises from assuming a linear structural equation model for an outcome $Y$ on an endogenous treatment $X$ with an instrument $L$ (\cite{anderson_estimation_1949, theil_economic_1958}).
+We are interested in estimating $\psi(Q_0)$.
+In causal inference, model \eqref{a1} arises from assuming a linear structural equation model for an outcome $Y$ on an endogenous treatment $X$ with an instrument $L$ (\cite{anderson_estimation_1949}).
 In the case where $L$ is binary, $\psi \left( Q\right) $ admits a different causal interpretation under a different set of structural assumptions (\cite {imbens_identification_1994}).
 For a review see Chapter 12 of \cite {hansen_econometrics_2022}.

 For $L$ polytomous or continuous, model $\mathcal{Q}$ is semiparametric.
-In contrast, when $L$ is binary, the model imposes no restrictions on the distribution $Q$ other than the already assumed correlation between $X$ and $ L$, so $\mathcal{Q}$ is non-parametric in the sense that its tangent space is $L_{0}^{2}(Q)$ at any $Q$ in the model.
+When $L$ is binary, $\mc{Q}$ is only restricted by the already assumed non-zero correlation between $X$ and $ L$.